abmoallim/abmoallim/posts/openai-advanced-voice-model-deep-dive.md

 ### 🌟 **What We Liked**

-1. **Effortless Language Switching**: The mode moves smoothly between Somali and English, making it perfect for bilingual or multilingual users.
+1. **Effortless Language Switching**: Smooth transitions between Somali and English.

-2. **Learning Capability**: We tested the mode by teaching it how to pronounce certain Somali letters like “C.” Surprisingly, it adapted quickly within the chat itself, showing real-time learning potential.
+2. **Learning Capability**: Quickly adapted to pronunciation corrections, like the Somali letter "C."

-3. **Text Generation**: The GPT-4-powered text generation in **Somali** was **excellent**.
-The fluency and coherence stood out, creating a smooth interaction.
+3. **Text Generation**: Excellent GPT-4-powered text generation in Somali, with high fluency and coherence.

 > **Screenshot 2**: ![Somali Text Generation](/imgs/story.jpeg)

 ### 🚩 **Areas for Improvement**

-1. **Transcription Accuracy**: The transcription was inconsistent at times, especially when generating random characters or words that didn’t match what was spoken.
-This issue occurred in both Somali and English, and I hope future updates will address this.
+1. **Transcription Accuracy**: Inconsistent at times, especially with random characters or words.
 2. **Pronunciation Challenges**:
-   - **The letter "X"**: In Somali, the letter "X" is pronounced like “ha' ” but the AI mispronounced it consistently.
-   - **The letter "C"**: This letter, which sounds close to "a' " was also not pronounced accurately.
+   - Mispronunciation of Somali letters like "X" and "C."

 ---

 ## Improvements We Hope to See

-While the mode is quite powerful, there's always room for improvement.
-Here are a few areas where we believe it could get better:

-- **Transcription Accuracy**: Enhancing the transcription system, especially for non-Western languages like Somali, would make a significant difference.
+- **Enhanced Transcription**: Especially for non-Western languages like Somali.
-- **Pronunciation of Complex Letters**: Adjusting how it handles phonetic nuances specific to languages like Somali would elevate its usability.
-- **Interactive Learning Over Multiple Sessions**: Although it learns within the chat session, it would be amazing if the learning could persist across multiple sessions for a more personalized experience.
+- **Better Handling of Complex Phonetics**: Improved pronunciation of language-specific sounds.
+- **Persistent Learning**: Ability to retain learned pronunciations across multiple sessions.

 ---

+## Technical Insights and Limitations

+- **Usage Limits**: Subscribers may face restrictions on daily voice interaction time.
+- **Regional Availability**: Not yet available in all regions, notably absent in the EU and UK.
+- **Ongoing Improvements**: OpenAI claims enhancements in accent understanding and conversation fluidity since alpha testing.

+---

 ## Final Thoughts

-Overall, I’m impressed with the advancements made by OpenAI’s voice mode, especially its **multilingual support** and **real-time adaptation**.
-While there are some issues with transcription and pronunciation in Somali, the progress so far is exciting.

-I’m confident that future iterations of it will address these concerns, making it even more robust for languages like Somali.
+The Advanced Voice Mode represents a significant leap in making AI interactions more intuitive and engaging.
+While there are still challenges, particularly with languages like Somali, the progress is exciting.
+Future iterations will likely address current limitations, making it even more robust for diverse language applications.

 > **Screenshot 3**: ![Learning Pronunciations](/imgs/teach.jpeg)

 ---

 ## Special Thanks

-I would like to extend a special thanks to **Muhammed Khasim** who took part in testing the OpenAI's Advanced voice mode.
-His insights and feedback were invaluable in shaping this review.
+A special thanks to **Muhammed Khasim** for his invaluable insights and feedback during our testing of OpenAI's Advanced Voice Mode.

 ## Watch Our Test on YouTube

-We recorded our test of it in action.
-You can check out the full video here:
+We recorded our test of AVM in action.
+Check out the full video here:

 [![Watch on YouTube](/imgs/yt.png)](https://youtu.be/cmzi7sdWzSc)

+---

+Remember, while AVM feels almost human-like in its interactions, it's important to note that it doesn't possess genuine emotions or consciousness.
+It's a sophisticated algorithm designed to interpret and respond to user inputs in a natural, conversational manner.